 Now as far as Survivor Benefits from Social Security for the children, it depends on whether or not Larmondo had a regular job and paid into Social Security for at least 18 months.
 If he did, then they'll qualify for benefits.
 If not, no soup for the kids.
 Being generous and saying Larmondo spent some time workin' at McDonald's to get his 18 months in... his partner may be able to collect the one time payment of $255 for his death and 7 of the kids would be eligible for continuing payments until 18.
 Those payments would be kind of small though, a total of less than $500/mo. combined.

 Or maybe In Defense of Flogging is more up your alley.
 It's been called a Swiftian satire, except I'm serious.
-I say we offer the lash in lieu of incarceration.
-Five years or ten lashes--what will it be?
+I say we whip the motherf*ckers.
+Or at least offer the choice: five years or ten lashes -- what'll it be?
 In Defense of Flogging is a short and fun book that makes a great Father's Day present in June.
 (Is it December?
 Then I mean Christmas.
 Hanukkah, too!)

 In Defense of Flogging has been talked about on everything from Fox TV to NPR.
-From The Blaze to Mother Jones.
-From the Economist to Time magazine.
+Even The Blaze liked it.
 Atlantic Magazine listed me as one of the "Brave Thinkers" of 2011.
 It's a short book, a fun read, and, as Fat Albert used to say, "you might learn something before we're done."